raktims2210-dev/representation-economy/README.md

 ## Core Principle

 > No AI system should:
+>
 > - reason over reality it cannot represent
-> - or act under authority it cannot prove.
+> - or act under authority it cannot prove

 ---